-Tony Stewart to run full season in NHRA top alcohol dragster
+Tony Stewart to run full season in NHRA Top Alcohol Dragster

 "It's nerve-wracking to try and do something different, but when you have a team like what the McPhillips Racing team has, it makes everything a lot easier."

-Stewart has won championships in NASCAR, IndyCar and USAC, will be competing for the NHRA National Championship this year.
+Stewart, who also has won championships in IndyCar and USAC, will be competing for the NHRA National Championship this year.
 Top Alcohol drivers are eligible to earn points at their first 10 national events.
-Their best six national finishes from their eligible points earning events will constitute their championship points total.
+Their best six national finishes from their eligible points-earning events will constitute their championship points total.

 Stewart isn't sure a title is in reach.